-From time to time I give a course in comedy theory and writing.
+From time to time I give courses in comedy theory and writing.
 In Montreal I teach at McGill University and in Toronto at The Flying Books School of Reading & Writing.
 A combination of both theory and workshop, the goal is for students to deepen their appreciation of comedy and improve their comedic writing.

 The course begins with a survey of various theories of humour that examine the essence of the comedic.
 Thinkers such as Hegel, Kierkegaard, Meredith, and Bergson are considered, in light especially of comedy's relation to ambiguity, identity, ethics, and human suffering.
 Over the six weeks, we then look at important, hilarious and genre-defining comedic works that exemplify various structural and rhetorical techniques.